LeoWuVinci/agar.io-bot/README.md

 # agario-bot
 Agar.io bot with a touch of genetic algorithms

+I'm still debating about renaming this repo because it's more meant to be an ai framework.
+So in the future, look out for "Lio's Agar.io AI Framework"

 See the latest bot in action as well as development while streaming at http://nomday.com/lio